dvarrui/libro-de-actividades/actividades/sistemas.2/monitorizar/icinga-opensuse-windows.md

 You can set up Icinga Web 2 quickly and easily with the Icinga Web 2 setup wizard which is available the first time you visit Icinga Web 2 in your browser.

 * `icingacli setup token create`, to generate a token use the icingacli.
 When using the web setup you are required to authenticate using a token.

-> * `icingacli setup token show`, In case you do not remember the token you can show it using the icingacli:
+* `icingacli setup token show`, In case you do not remember the token you can show it using the icingacli:
+* `chgrp -R icingaweb2 /etc/icingaweb2`. dar permisos a todos los miembros del grupo `icingaweb2` para acceder a este directorio.
 * Abrimos un navegador y ponemos el URL `http://localhost/icingaweb2/`.
 Se nos muestra la ventana de autenticación del panel web de la herramienta.
-* Ponemos el token.
+* Ponemos el token -> NEXT
+* `Modules > Monitoring > ENABLE` -> NEXT

 ```
 ========================